k3nundrum/WeaponizeKali.sh/README.md

 The script will create two directories within CWD: `tools` and `www`.
 The [first](#tools) one contains all the tools that will be installed on Kali.
 The [second](#www) one contains all the scripts and binaries that will be downloaded and may be delivered onto the victim host later.

 > **DISCLAIMER.** All information contained in this repository is provided for educational and research purposes only.
-The author is not responsible for any illegal use of this tool.
+The author is not responsible for any illegal misuse of this tool.

 ## Usage